sdg31/DataStructures/Project 3/bubble/README.md

 # Bubble Sort

-This code was made available by the following people:
+This code has been adapted from code made available by the following people:

 * [Ratcliffe,Russell W](rwr21@zips.uakron.edu)
 * [Collins,Frank J](fjc4@zips.uakron.edu)